LEADNAV/mapbox-ios-sdk/MapView/Map/SMCalloutView/README.md

 To use SMCalloutView in your own projects, simply copy the files `SMCalloutView.h` and `SMCalloutView.m`.

-SMCalloutView, by default, will render in the new style introduced with iOS 7.
-If you need the old style, simply include `SMClassicCalloutView.h` and `SMClassicCalloutView.m` in your project as well.
-There is a special class constructor, `+[SMCalloutView platformCalloutView]` which will automatically select the appropriate callout class for the current platform.

 The comments in `SMCalloutView.h` do a lot of explaining on how to use the class, but the main function you'll need is `presentCalloutFromRect:`.
 You'll specify the view you'd like to add the callout to, as well as the rect